Ksisung/ksisung/README.md

 - 🔭 Currently assisting users in WiX Answers, Zendesk, Github and JIRA; Very proud to be part of the WiX's global network of artists!

-- 🌱 Love learning new stuff; I play music, love to dance and hang out with my friends in Arizona!
+- 🌱 Love learning new stuff; I play music, love to dance and hang out with my friends in Arizona

 - 💬 Ask me about inkFrog Classic, InkFrog Open, Shipsaver, Highwire, Shopify, BigCommerce and Amazon